My Dog is Friendly! A Public Service Announcement

 These DINOS have every right to walk the streets, using a standard 4-6 foot leash, without interacting with strangers, human or canine.

 Despite frantic efforts to cross the street or hiding between parked cars, DINOS are chased down by other people walking dogs, who refuse to believe that there is someone out there that does not want to meet them.

 How do you spot these terrorists?
 You can recognize these people by their battle cry, “My dog is friendly!”

 Pick any corner of any town in America and you’re likely to see a scene similar to this one:

 A DINOS is working on his manners, let’s say it’s leash reactivity.
 He has some issues with strange dogs, but is in training so that he can learn to stay calm in their presence.
 The DINOS owner spots another dog coming and, like their trainer instructed them, they create some distance and do a sit-stay with eye contact.
 The goal: to keep cool while the other dog passes.

 The DINOS owner steps further away, trying again to create distance.
 Any anthropologist (or kindergartner) can read the clear body language in play from the DINOS team.
 Observe: no eye contact or smiling, they are facing away from MDIF, glancing frantically around, looking for an escape.

 Unable to understand their native language, MDIF continues their advances until DINOS is trapped and begins to lose his ability to stay cool.
 See: lunging and barking, coupled with awkward struggles to get away.
 Now, like a dog that’s being humped relentlessly by a teenage dog with no manners, the DINOS owner snaps, so the message is clear, “Stop!
 Don’t come any closer!”

 And, without fail, MDIF calls out their cheerful battle cry, “My dog is friendly!”
-Usually this is received by the back of the DINOS team as they jog away.
+Their plea is received by the back of the DINOS team as they jog away.

 Then, with a hurt look, the MDIF mutters, “What’s your dog’s problem?”